Data Science = the brains behind smart decisions.

 The Programme Build-up

 Years 1 and 2 are both split up into 4 terms.
 Each of these terms has a central focus, that guides the maths and IT knowledge you gain towards a specific applicable purpose within the realm of Data Science.
-You will work on 2 large projects a year, to cover 4 major themes: Databases, Model Graphics, App development and Web Science.
+You will work on 2 large projects a year, to cover 4 major themes: Data Science, Databases, App development and Web Science.
 Together with students from Years 2 and 4, you will choose and develop a third project as a team during the Learning Challenge.

 In Year 3, it’s time to put all your hard-earned abilities to work and decide where you want to specialise further.
 The other half of this year will be dedicated to an internship in Holland or abroad.
 Afterwards, you will be ready to delve deeper and tackle one of the specialisation tracks we offer.
 You can also do an exchange, or start a minor that suits you elsewhere.